Information for all students

 We are happy to guarantee residence to all new students coming directly from high school in Canada attending full-time the preceding academic year and to new students with no prior post-secondary experience whose primary residence is outside of Canada.
 Brock must receive both your residence application and fee prior to June 3, 2019.

 We give applicants the opportunity to indicate a preference for a particular style of residence.
 Unfortunately we are unable to guarantee that you will be offered a place in your first preference of building or room style.
-First year and new residents must rank seven choices:
+First year and new residents must rank nine choices:

 - Single room in traditional-style (DeCew Residence)